zd3nik/Clubfoot/README.md

 By Shawn Chidester <zd3nik@gmail.com>

 This is a basic chess engine that started as an example for the [Senjo UCI adapter](https://github.com/zd3nik/SenjoUCIAdapter).
-It was not my purpose to make this a serious engine.
+It was not my intent to make this a serious engine.
 But I'm having a lot of fun tinkering with it trying to make it stronger.

 I want Clubfoot to be relatively small and written in a way that is easy to comprehend.
 Unfortunately, some areas of code got to be a bit more complicated than I would like, particularly in move generation.
 Making those areas of code simpler would have sacrificed too much in terms of capability and/or performance.

 ### No bitboards

-I've decided to see how strong this engine can be made without using bitboards.
+I've decided to see how strong I can make this engine without using bitboards.
 Bitboards really are the way to go when writing a chess engine, but Clubfoot will remain sans bitboards.
 Quality of static positional evaluation and speed of move generation suffer the most from this limitation.
 I will do what I can to improve both of these areas over time.

+See [Bitfoot](https://github.com/zd3nik/Bitfoot) for a bitboard version of Clubfoot.

 ### Use recursive clone